10 Unforgettable Fall Weekend Getaways in the Northeast

 4.5/5 ⭐️ on TripAdvisor

-We stayed here during out last fall trip to Lake George, and had a great stay!
-It’s located on a hill, so you still get views of the lake from the hotel.
-It’s a resort-style Holiday Inn with an indoor + outdoor pool, hot tub, outdoor activities, a basketball court, and an on-site restaurant.📍See more →
+We stayed here during out last fall trip to Lake George, and had the best time!
+The hotel is located on a hill, so you’ll get beautiful views of Lake George from the property.
+It’s a resort-style Holiday Inn with an indoor + outdoor pool, hot tub, outdoor activities, a basketball court, and an on-site restaurant.📍See more

 8. New York City

-Although it may not be as calm or quaint as a Vermont town, NYC still has many things to do during the fall.
-The colors tend to peak slightly later than they do in other places on this list, so plan your trip accordingly.
+Although it may not be as calm or quaint as Vermont, fall in NYC is magical and there’s a lot to do here during autumn – including many free activities!
+Just note that the colors tend to peak slightly later than they do in other places on this list, so plan your trip accordingly.

 🍂 Best Time to Visit (subject to change per season): Mid to Late October